dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 - `PlaceholderColor` is a `Color` that defines the color of the placeholder text.
 - `SearchCommand` is an `ICommand` that allows binding user actions, such as finger taps or clicks, to commands defined on a viewmodel.
 - `SearchCommandParameter` is an `object` that specifies the parameter that should be passed to the `SearchCommand`.
-- `SelectionLength` is an `int` that can be used to return or set the length of text selection within the `SearchBar`.
+- `SelectionLength` is an `int` that can be used to return or set the length of text selection within the <xref:Microsoft.Maui.Controls.SearchBar>.
-- `Text` is a `string` containing the query text in the `SearchBar`.
+- `Text` is a `string` containing the query text in the <xref:Microsoft.Maui.Controls.SearchBar>.
 - `TextColor` is a `Color` that defines the query text color.
 - `VerticalTextAlignment` is a `TextAlignment` enum value that defines the vertical alignment of the query text.

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-In addition, `SearchBar` defines a `SearchButtonPressed` event, which is raised when the search button is clicked, or the enter key is pressed.
+In addition, <xref:Microsoft.Maui.Controls.SearchBar> defines a `SearchButtonPressed` event, which is raised when the search button is clicked, or the enter key is pressed.

 > [!NOTE]
->`SearchBar` derives from the `InputView` class, from which it inherits additional properties and events.
+><xref:Microsoft.Maui.Controls.SearchBar> derives from the `InputView` class, from which it inherits additional properties and events.

 ## Create a SearchBar

-To create a search bar, create a `SearchBar` object and set its `Placeholder` property to text that instructs the user to enter a search term.
+To create a search bar, create a <xref:Microsoft.Maui.Controls.SearchBar> object and set its `Placeholder` property to text that instructs the user to enter a search term.

-The following XAML example shows how to create a `SearchBar`:
+The following XAML example shows how to create a <xref:Microsoft.Maui.Controls.SearchBar>:

 ```xaml
 <SearchBar Placeholder="Search items..." />